Francis becomes 1st pope to endorse same-sex civil unions

 “Homosexual people have the right to be in a family.
 They are children of God,” Francis said in one of his sit-down interviews for the film.
 “You can't kick someone out of a family, nor make their life miserable for this.
 What we have to have is a civil union law; that way they are legally covered.”

 While serving as archbishop of Buenos Aires, Francis endorsed civil unions for gay couples as an alternative to same-sex marriages.
-However, he had never come out publicly in favor of civil unions as pope.
+However, he had never come out publicly in favor of civil unions as pope, and no pontiff before him had, either.

 The Jesuit priest who has been at the forefront in seeking to build bridges with gays in the church, the Rev. James Martin, praised the pope's comments as “a major step forward in the church’s support for LGBT people.”